ZupIT/beagle-docs/content/en/android/libs/overview.md

 {{% alert color="warning" %}}
 ![Maven Central](https://img.shields.io/maven-central/v/br.com.zup.beagle/beagle-defaults?color=green&label=Beagle-Defaults)

-This library will define only the classes defining the HttpClient layer, logger and cache default that shows Beagle's contract.
+This library will define only the classes defining the HttpClient layer and logger that shows Beagle's contract.

 The other configurations you need for Beagle to work are manually made.
 All these classes are available on Scaffold library.
 You can access the [Beagle-Defaults]({{< ref path="/android/libs/beagle-defaults.md" lang="en" >}}) section to configure Beagle in your Android application.
 {{% /alert %}}